alvitoraidhy/pluggers/README.md

 #### `Plugger.fromJsonFile(fileName?: string, props?: string[])`

-Creates a Plugger instance from a JSON file. `filename` is the file name of the JSON relative to the file's directory that runs the method, defaults to `'package.json'`. `props` is an optional argument that specifies which properties to be included as the metadata of the instance.
-JSON must include `'name'` for the instance's name, everything else will be stored to `instance.pluginConfig.metadata`.
+Creates a Plugger instance from a JSON file. `filename` is the file name of the JSON, relative to `process.cwd()`, defaults to `'package.json'`. `props` is an optional argument that specifies which properties to be included as the metadata of the instance.
+JSON must include `'name'` for the instance's name.
+Everything will be stored to `instance.metadata`.

 `./package.json`